01 of 07

 07 of 07

 As noted earlier, the Midnatsol looks more like a traditional cruise ship indoors and outdoors than it does a ferry or freighter.
 The Midnatsol has many lounges onboard since it needs to accommodate both the cruise passengers and day trippers.
 The decor is contemporary and Scandinavian, with bright colors and comfortable chairs.
 The ship also has cocktail bars on both decks 8 and 9 and a lounge with live music and a dance floor.
 The forward panorama lounge on deck 8 is one of the best indoor places to watch the passing scenery.
 There's a large theater that is used for meetings, lectures, or movies and some small conference rooms nearby are also used for meetings.

 Although the ship sails the non-tropical Norwegian coast, Patagonia, and Antarctica, it has more outdoor deck space than expected, with a large sun deck and two hot tubs on top deck 9 and an outdoor promenade on deck 6.
 Like most cruise ships, the outdoor deck chairs fill up quickly on nice days on Norwegian sailing, but... there's plenty of space on the Antarctic sailings.

 In addition to the indoor and outdoor seating areas, the MS Midnatsol has a small fitness center with nice views, a spa, sauna, science lab, well-stocked retail shop, library, and Internet center.
 The ship has WiFi onboard that works well in common areas and in some cabins.

-Whether you head way north on a coastal voyage of Norway or way south to Antarctica, you'll love the staff, activities, food, and new cruise friends.
+Whether you head way up north on a coastal voyage of Norway or to the far south of Antarctica, you'll love the staff, activities, food, and new cruise friends.
 However, the best features of the Midnatsol's two different destinations are the amazing scenery, wildlife, and experiences you'll remember forever.